webmachinelearning/webnn/mltensor-explainer.md

 await mlContext.compute(graph3, {'input': imageAsArrayBuffer}, {'output': outputArrayBuffer3});
 ```

 Using `MLTensor`s enables a programming model similar to [WebGPU's](https://www.w3.org/TR/webgpu/#programming-model).
-Tasks are posted to the ML context's [timeline](#timelines) and are executed as the ML context sees fit - so far as data dependencies are respected.
+Tasks are posted to the ML context's [timeline](#timelines) and are executed as the ML context sees fit - so far as data dependencies are respected such that each `MLTensor` is guaranteed to be modified in the order the methods using the tensor are called from script.
 In this example, the ML context should be working continuously from the `writeBuffer()` call until the work for the last `readBuffer()` completes.
 Better utilization of the ML context will result in significantly better throughput.

 ```js
 // Proposed approach to queue tasks to the ML context timeline